MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Servicing profiles

 [Servicing profiles](https://learn.microsoft.com/deployoffice/admincenter/servicing-profile) is a cloud-based update management solution for devices on the Monthly Enterprise Channel.
-It is an end-to-end solution for managing udpates for the Microsoft 365 Apps.
+It is an end-to-end solution for managing updates for the Microsoft 365 Apps.
 It includes monitoring, reporting, enforcing, staggering and rolling back devices.

 > [!NOTE]
 > Servicing profiles is Microsoft's recommended solutions for Microsoft 365 Apps on Monthly Enterprise Channel.

 **Benefits**
 - Update solution specifically built for the Microsoft 365 Apps.
-- Detailed reporting about update status, progess and encountered issues.
+- Detailed reporting about update status, progress and encountered issues.
 - Allows admins to pause or rollback updates in case of any issues
 - Allows admins to set deadlines for update enforcement
 - Applies to all Microsoft 365 Apps instances connected to the tenant, regardless of management or directory domain